flowroute/flowroute-numbers-ruby/README.md

 	puts response

-You can approach the adding the Controllers and methods through any of the following methods:
+You can approach the adding the Controllers and methods using any of the following methods:

- 1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to run.
+ 1. Create a single file that contains all of the Controllers and methods, then commenting (#) out the lines for each Controller and method you don't want to run.

  2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not using.
-You would create three unique Controller files.
+This procedure creates three unique Ruby files.

  3. Create a unique file for each method.
 Each file will then contain the lines instantiating the relevant Controller.

-This SDK covers option number 2, creating unique Controller files.
+This SDK covers option number 2, creating unique Ruby files.
 However, regardless of which option you select, the file(s) should be saved in the **flowroute-numbers-ruby** directory.
 When you want to run a method, run the following on the command line in the **flowroute-numbers-ruby** directory:

 		ruby <Controller File Name.rb>